-- Single-family residential zoning districts.
+- 1. Single-family residential zoning districts.
 The dedication or construction of greenways in single-family residential zoning districts is required for subdivisions that involve the creation of a new street.
 Existing single-family lots are exempt from greenway easement dedication and construction. - 2.
 All other zoning districts.
 Construction of the greenway is required in the following situations: - a.
 Whenever there is new development; or - b.
-Whenever alterations to existing development are 25 percent or greater of the total improvements on the site; or

-- c.
-Whenever new streets are constructed. - D. The construction and dedication of greenways shall be in accordance with the approved Gwinnett Countywide Trails Master Plan design standards.
-Any deviation or modification of the construction standards contained herein shall be subject to the approval of a modification or waiver.
+Whenever alterations to existing development are 25 percent or greater of the total improvements on the site; or - c.
+Whenever new streets are constructed. - D. The construction and dedication of greenways shall be in accordance with the approved Gwinnett County Open Space and Greenway Master Plan design standards.
+Any deviation or modification of the construction standards contained herein shall be subjected to the modification or waiver process in accordance to Section 340-40.

-Section 350-60.
+Section 360-80.
 Design of Blocks.

-350-60.1 Length, Width, and Shape.
+360-80.
+Length, Width, and Shape.

 The lengths, widths, and shapes of blocks shall be determined with regard to: